 Original Articles: should be between 3,000 - 5,000 words long, double spaced with a wide margin (at least 2cm) on each side of the text.
 The main text should be structured as follows: Introduction (putting the paper in context - policy, practice or research); Background (literature); Methods (design, data collection and analysis); Results; Discussion; Conclusion; Relevance to clinical practice.
 The number of words used, excluding abstract, references, tables and figures, should be specified.
 Pilot studies are not suitable for publication as original articles.

-Review Articles: Qualitative and quantitative literature reviews on any area of research relevant to clinical nursing and midwifery are welcomed.
+Review Articles: Qualitative and quantitative literature reviews on any area of research relevant to clinical nursing are welcomed.
 Submissions should not exceed 5,000 words, excluding abstract, tables, figures, and reference list.
 Quotes are included in the overall word count of the main text.
 Authors are advised to explain their methodology clearly (e.g., overall approach, literature search strategies, data analysis).
 The PRISMA checklist and flow diagram should be used to guide manuscript development.
 Systematic review methods are evolving and authors are urged to cite supporting references.
 The main text should be structured as follows: Introduction, Aims, Methods, Results, Discussion, Conclusion, and Relevance to Clinical Practice.

 Research-in-Brief: This section offers an opportunity to publish preliminary results from studies or parts of studies rapidly where the nature of the content warrants early dissemination or the research would not normally be published.
 In the case of preliminary results, which may subsequently be published in JCN or elsewhere, it is expected that the publication of the RiB will be referred to and fully referenced.
 The publication of pilot studies is not appropriate.
 RiB submissions, which should be made via ScholarOne Manuscripts and identified as RiB, are reviewed at the discretion of the Editor-in-Chief.